Left Party (France): History

 People march waving flags during a demonstration against expulsions of foreign students on 5 November 2013 in Toulouse.

 It was founded in November 2008 by former Socialist senator Jean-Luc Mélenchon, deputy Marc Dolez, and other dissidents of the party together with the MARS movement (Mouvement pour une Alternative Républicaine et Sociale, "Movement for a Republican and Social Alternative").

 They had left the PS five days earlier, in protest of the result of the Reims Congress vote on motions, where the leftist motion they supported won only 19%.

 They were joined after by other members from the left of the Socialist Party, by people who hadn't been members of a political party before, and by dissidents from the Green Party following the deputy Martine Billard.

-In 2010 the PG was accepted into the Party of European Left.
+In 2010 the PG was accepted into the Party of the European Left.

 In November 2013, the PG joined the international Boycott, Divestment and Sanctions (BDS) campaign against Israel.

 Co-presidents and co-founders Mélenchon and Billard stepped down from office in 2014.

 Since its 2015 congress, the party is led by its coordinators and spokespersons Éric Coquerel and Danielle Simonnet.

-On 2 July 2018 the party withdrew from the Party of European Left, disagreeing with the presence of the Greek left-wing party Syriza in the alliance.
+On 2 July 2018 the party withdrew from the Party of the European Left, disagreeing with the presence of the Greek left-wing party Syriza in the alliance.

 The party advocates eco-socialism as an alternative to capitalism, stating that:

-"Ecosocialism makes it possible to contribute in an exemplary way to the fight against the looming ecological catastrophe, through a major transformation planned over time in modes of production and consumption.
+Ecosocialism makes it possible to contribute in an exemplary way to the fight against the looming ecological catastrophe, through a major transformation planned over time in modes of production and consumption.
 This ecological planning is also the way to restore control of time to everyone and to include humanity and nature in a long time frame, necessary for the survival of our ecosystem.
 Our ecosocialism aims for human emancipation and involves breaking with the domination of the capitalist logic of maximum and endless accumulation.
 Thus, it fully introduces the ecological dimension and the fight against productivism into the history of socialism.
-Ecosocialism is thus “a socialism freed from productivist logic and a fiercely anti-capitalist ecology” (First Manifesto – 18 theses for ecosocialism).
+Ecosocialism is thus "a socialism freed from productivist logic and a fiercely anti-capitalist ecology" (First Manifesto – 18 theses for ecosocialism).

-“La Meute”, an investigative book published in 2025 by journalists Charlotte Belaïch and Olivier Pérou, reports alleged autocratic and cult‑like tendencies within the party—claims of intolerance to dissent and strong influence by Mélenchon and partner Sophia Chikirou.
+La Meute, an investigative book published in 2025 by journalists Charlotte Belaïch and Olivier Pérou, reports alleged autocratic and cult‑like tendencies within the party—claims of intolerance to dissent and strong influence by Mélenchon and partner Sophia Chikirou.
 The movement's leaders pushed back, but critics and former insiders gave weight to the allegations.

-In June 2025, it was reported by Le Monde that The Nouveau Front Populaire (New Popular Front) — an electoral alliance of LFI, Socialists, Greens, and Communists — is facing internal divisions, even as it attempts to unify the left.
+In June 2025, it was reported by Le Monde that the Nouveau Front Populaire (New Popular Front) – an electoral alliance of LFI, Socialists, Greens, and Communists – is facing internal divisions, even as it attempts to unify the left.